Triphenyltin chloride

 Triphenyltin chloride is an organotin compound with formula Sn(C6H5)3Cl.
-It is a colourless solid that dissolves in organic solvents.
-It slowly reacts with water.
+It is a colourless solid that dissolves in organic solvents and slowly reacts with water.

+Applications

 The main use for this compound is as a fungicide and antifoulant.

 Triphenyl tin chloride is used as a chemosterilant.

-Triphenyl tins used as a antifeedants against potato cutworm.
+Triphenyl tins used as an antifeedants against potato cutworm.

+In chemical analysis, triphenyltin chloride is used to derivatize metal carbonyl anions.

 Hazards

 Triphenyltin chloride is as toxic as hydrogen cyanide.
 It also caused detrimental effects on body weight, testicular size and structure, and decreased fertility in Holtzmann rats.